Great Wall of China: From the Moon

 The Great Wall of China cannot be seen by the naked human eye from the Moon which orbits around Earth at an average distance of 384,399 kilometres (238,854 mi).
-Even though the myth is thoroughly debunked, it is still ingrained in popular culture.
+Even though the myth has been thoroughly debunked, it is still ingrained in popular culture.
 The apparent width of the Great Wall as seen from the Moon would be the same as that of a human hair viewed from 3 km away.

 One of the earliest known references to the myth of the Great Wall's visibility from the Moon appears in a letter written in 1754 by the English antiquary William Stukeley.
 Stukeley wrote that, "This mighty wall [Hadrian's Wall] of four score miles [130 km] in length is only exceeded by the Chinese Wall, which makes a considerable figure upon the terrestrial globe, and may be discerned at the Moon."
-The claim was also mentioned by Henry Norman in 1895, writing "besides its age it enjoys the reputation of being the only work of human hands on the globe visible from the Moon."
+The claim was also mentioned in 1895 by Henry Norman, who wrote "besides its age it enjoys the reputation of being the only work of human hands on the globe visible from the Moon."
 The myth also appears in the 1932 strip of Ripley's Believe It or Not!.